-Each year, the Mayor compiles a Capital Budget to be approved by the City Council for incorporation in the City's spending program for the coming fiscal year.
-Concurrently, the 5-Year Capital Facilities Plan (CFP) is reviewed and updated by dropping the prior fiscal year and adding a new fifth year.
-Each updated CFP incorporates the changes that have been determined as necessary to satisfy the most current capital investment needs of the community.
+Each year, the City Council prepares a budget for incorporation in the City's spending program for the coming fiscal year.
+Also, the updated Capital Facilities Plan (CFP) incorporates the changes that have been determined as necessary to satisfy the most current capital investment needs of the community on a year to year basis.

-The interlinked features of the Public Facilities Element, Capital Facilities Plan, and Capital Budget provide a broad perspective of the existing and planned infrastructure of the community.
+The interlinked features of the Public Facilities Element, Capital Facilities Plan and Annual Budget provide a broad perspective of the existing and planned infrastructure of the community.
 This enables decision makers in the public and private sector to anticipate and prepare for future development.